WWeIce-breakers are a great means to help a choir to bond; many can be fun, productive, and have positive results for our group.

-But why then are so ice-breakers many not taken seriously by our groups?
+But why don’t our groups take ice-breakers seriously?
 How can an ice-breaker appear to be fun while it’s happening yet have no long-term benefit to our ensemble?
 Why do some students love ice-breakers while others absolutely loathe them?

 There are two main issues that are at the core of a successful ice-breaker: